'A Wrinkle in Time': Visually spectacular but not wrinkle-free

 While the film's pacing and plot hardly impress, there's still much to be said about its cast.
 Oprah Winfrey as the stately and wise Mrs. Which feels right, and Reese Witherspoon as Mrs. Whatsit nearly steals the show with her wacky lines.
 Mindy Kaling's Mrs. Who, on the other hand, feels like a character that could have been written out given her lack of importance in the movie.

-DuVernay got a $100 million budget for the movie, making her the first black woman to direct a live-action film with coffers that large.
+DuVernay got a $100 million budget for the film, making her the first African-American woman to direct a live-action picture with coffers that large.

 DuVernay seems to have spent most of the $100 million on the special effects, and the results are stunning.
 The lush greenery of the planet Uriel feels familiar and alien at the same time, thanks to some beautifully animated flowers (to tell you more would be a spoiler!), while the creepy tentacled world of IT packs the evil punch the movie needs.
 The three Mrs. Ws get awesome-looking costumes, though it's really Oprah's flamboyant blonde hairstyles and sparkly eyebrows that catch the eye.